 - Never push the breath to the extent that the next part of the cycle is rushed or urgent.
 Anticipate the moment you need to inhale and exhale.
 Don’t try to extend the breath to the point where you have to grab for the next one.

-- Become familiar with your normal rhythm of breath.
-Mr Iyengar often points out that unless we know our normal breath, pranayama will never be known.
+- Become familiar with your normal rhythm of the breath.
+Mr. Iyengar often points out that unless we know our normal breath, pranayama will never be known.

 For early morning pranayama, prepare yourself by washing your face, cleaning your teeth, and organising a place to practise that is quiet and clean.
 Fresh air is important, so it is best to have warm clothing and a blanket to cover yourself with rather than having closed windows and an overheated environment.